Xerfed/ISD2022-23/readme.md

 # Bristol Museums Daily Visitor Numbers

-A website that showcases the total visitors to the Bristol museums each day the dataset is available on Bristol Open Data.
+A website that showcases the total visitors to the Bristol museums each day [The dataset is available on Bristol Open Data.]

 1. [Planning](docs/planning.md)
 2. [Requirements](docs/requirements.md)